 - Develop processes for sending individuals who test positive home as soon as possible.

 - Offer instructions to access follow-up testing when needed.

-More information on masking, physical distancing, contact tracing, cleaning, and other recommended COVID-19 mitigation measures in school settings can be found in the CDC’s Guidance for COVID-19 Prevention in K-12 Schools.
+- More information on COVID-19 mitigation measures in school settings can be found in the CDC’s Guidance for COVID-19 Prevention in K-12 Schools.

 - Contact your local or tribal health department who may offer specific guidance for your school or school district.

-- When should an individual be referred for follow-up testing?
+When should an individual be referred for follow-up testing?
+Please refer to the CDC guidance on this topic.
 When antigen tests are used to identify COVID-19, follow-up testing is recommended for some individuals to confirm the accuracy of the test.
 High accuracy follow-up testing is recommended for individuals who are symptomatic and test negative, and for people who are asymptomatic and test positive.
 Confirmatory testing should be conducted as soon as possible, no more than 48 hours after the antigen test.
 For a simple guide on when re-testing is needed, see COVID-19 Antigen Testing: When is it Best to Retest?
 Additional guidance for the use of antigen testing is located in the COVID-19 Health Alert #17: Important Considerations for Use of COVID-19 Antigen Tests.

 - Reporting of positive or negative antibody test results is no longer required.

 - Does a school district need to have access to lab-based molecular follow-up tests?
 A two-tier testing strategy is recommended for all schools that conduct rapid, point-of-care antigen testing.
 Schools conducting testing under the DHS statewide standing order for point-of-care tests will be required to complete an attestation form and plan to facilitate access to confirmatory PCR testing as needed.
 Schools can work with their matched program vendor to facilitate access to lab-based molecular follow-up tests, a second type of rapid point-of-care test, or refer staff and students to: